Epic Book Society Homepage Banner

 5 Suggestions for What to Read Next

-Now you have a list of Verity book club questions for your book club meeting, it’s time to plan the next one.
+Now you have a list of Verity book club questions to come armed to your next book club meeting, it’s time to plan the next one.
 Here are some suggestions for books to read next.

 1. American Dirt – Jeanine Cummins